 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.

 What are the guidelines?

-If you're not using pictures or text from the eBay product catalog, you should use your own when creating a listing.
-If you're using someone else's photos and text, make sure you're authorized to do so.
+If you're not using pictures or text from the eBay product catalog, use your own when creating a listing.
+If you're using someone else's photos and text, make sure the owner has authorized you to do so.

 Photos and text you created yourself